sofianedjerbi/BestViewDistance/README.md

 #
 # ViewDistance:
 #   Min: 4 # Min View Distance.
 Keep it above 4.
 #   Max: 16 # Max View Distance.
+Player can't get above 32.
 #   Delay: 25 # Delay between calculations.
-Keep it above 20.
+Keep it above 10.
 If you increase this, view distance and ReductionIndice will change faster.
 NEED RESTART
 # Performances:
 #   PingForReduction: 1000 # If your ping is higher than this value, then your view distance will be reduced.
-Keep it above 500.
+Keep it above 400.
 #   PingForAugmentation: 90 # If your ping is less than this value, then your view distance will be increased.
 Keep it below 100.
 #   TPSLimit: 19.5 # If the tps are above this value, the ReductionIndice is reduced.
 If the tps are below this value, the ReductionIndice will increase.
 #   TPSChangeIndice: 0.05 # How much the reduction indice will be decreased/increased par calculations.
 Keep this value between 0.1 and 0.01
 #   MaxReductionIndice: 0.75 # Maximum value of the reduction indice.
+#   AFKTimer : 90 # Seconds before getting "AFK" and get his view distance reduced to "Min" value.
+Keep this value over 60.
 #
 # Please restart your server the first time you're using this plugin.
 Don't reload.
 #
+# Problems ?
+Performance issues ?
+Wanna say thanks ? ;)
+# Add me on Discord !
+Lxct#9971
+#

 ViewDistance:
   Min: 4
   Max: 16
-  Delay: 25
+  Delay: 15
 Performances:
-  PingForReduction: 1000
+  PingForReduction: 600
-  PingForAugmentation: 90
+  PingForAugmentation: 80
   TPSLimit: 19.5
   TPSChangeIndice: 0.05
   MaxReductionIndice: 0.75
+  AFKTimer: 60
 ```

 ## Compilation